Shylez/technical_writing_portfolio/work_instruction/shypass_risk_assessment_wi.md

 ## Scope

-This instruction applies to all functional components of the Shypass platform—client applications, backend services, and integrations—covering both technical and organizational aspects of the risk landscape.
+This instruction applies to all functional components of the Shypass platform including client applications, backend services, and integrations—covering both technical and organizational aspects of the risk landscape.

 ---